-How to Choose the Perfect File Format for your Images?
+How to Choose the Perfect File Format for Images?

 As a graphic designer or photographer, the file you create is extremely important.
-Different file format can offer different benefits for your images.
+Different file formats can offer different benefits for your images.

 JPG/JPEG: Best for photography